muuhannadd/muuhannadd/README.md

   <summary><b>:chart_with_upwards_trend: &nbsp;Featured Projects</b></summary>
   <br/>

-*   **Fraud Analysis Project:** Identified transaction patterns and risk scores with a 39% fraud rate detection.
+*   **Fraud Analysis Project:** Identified transaction patterns with a 39% fraud rate detection using SQL and Power BI.
 *   **E-commerce A/B Testing:** Evaluated conversion rates for new designs using Python and statistical methods.
 </details>